“You talk, you talk, that’s all you can do!” [Tu causes, tu causes. c’est tout c’que tu sais faire]” ―Raymond Queneau, Zazie dans le Metro

 The perseverance to stay proud, to speak the ancient tongue and to be free although They changed the real me are achievements generated by the talented Yabu Band and the Stokes family who have kept up with their grandmother‘s advice to stand beside others in their community as peacemakers.
 ‘Rise up – reach out’, Delson sings ‘Let our voices be heard’

 Check it out on you tube: https://youtu.be/AUVxQLZaI5g

 In my dreams I call my project a biblio-bus, but it would not run like council vans that visit people regularly.
 Neither would it drop books to a random telephone booth or letterbox on the street side.

-Although I regret that I haven’t implemented this project yet, I believe I was not ready to manage this strategy in my earlier life.
-I used to encourage people to read for reading’s sake.
-However, reading information for a project is a more suitable model for improving literacy.
+Although I regret that I haven’t implemented this project yet, I believe I wasn’t ready to manage this strategy earlier in life.
+Although I used to encourage people to read for reading’s sake, reading information for a specific project is a more suitable model for improving literacy.
 People work better when focusing on their own life experiences.

-The major drawback I suspect is the delay factor.
-The younger people may well wait a few months for the resources to reach them.
-It’s never too late for them to make things happen.
-They may talk to their siblings and form a group with the elders to develop the steps they plan for their future focus of interest.
+A drawback of this project is the delay factor.
+However the younger people may wait a few months for the resources to reach them.
+It’s never too late to make things happen.
+While they wait, they may talk to their siblings or consult with the elders to develop the next steps for their subject of interest.

 Nov 2020 :

 A story that fits in with the 2020 Naidoc theme

 ‘Always was and always will be’